 We were organized under the laws of the Cayman Islands in August 1999 and commenced our business operations in January 2000.
-We have seven direct and indirect subsidiaries.
+We have six direct and indirect subsidiaries.
 All of these subsidiaries, other than our Thai subsidiary, Fabrinet Co., Ltd., are wholly-owned.
-We own over 99.99% of Fabrinet Co., Ltd., and the remainder is owned by Mr. Tom Mitchell, our chief executive officer and chairman of the board of directors, and certain of his family members.
+We own over 99.99% of Fabrinet Co., Ltd., and the remainder is owned by Mr. Mitchell and certain of his family members.
 We formed Fabrinet Co., Ltd. and incorporated Fabrinet USA, Inc. in 1999.
-We incorporated FBN New Jersey Manufacturing, Inc. (or Vitrocom) and acquired Fabrinet China Holdings and CASIX, Inc. in 2005.
+We incorporated FBN New Jersey Manufacturing, Inc. and acquired Fabrinet China Holdings and CASIX, Inc. in 2005.
 We incorporated Fabrinet Pte.
-Ltd. in 2007 and Fabrinet AB in 2010.
+Ltd. in 2007.

-As the parent company, we enter into contracts directly with our customers, and have entered into various inter-company agreements with some of our subsidiaries, while Casix and Vitrocom each enter into contracts or purchase orders directly with their customers.
+As the parent company, we enter into all contracts with our customers, and have entered into various inter-company agreements with some of our subsidiaries.
 We have inter-company agreements with our Thai subsidiary and our New Jersey subsidiary (which is incorporated in Delaware), whereby each provides manufacturing services to us.
-We also have inter-company agreements with our California, Singapore and Swedish subsidiaries to provide us with certain administrative and financial services.
+We also have inter-company agreements with our California subsidiary to provide us with administrative services and with our Singapore subsidiary to provide us with administrative and financial services.